kli

 Deposit

-Every tool call, file edit, and observation is an event appended to the task log.
-Session fingerprints capture behavioral signatures — which tools, which files, what patterns.
+Every tool call, file edit, and observation appends to the task log.
+Session fingerprints record which tools ran and which files changed.

 {type: tool.call, tool: Edit,